robertdenton/mySite/README.md

 1 - The first site was Skrollr heavy and didn't have a mobile site.

-2 - The second site wasn't designed as well as I would have liked it but it's still active at <a href="http://www.robertrdenton.com">robertrdenton.com</a>.
+2 - The second site wasn't designed as well as I would have liked so I started from scratch..

-3 - The third site will hopefully be launched by early March and will be light and well designed.
+3 - The third site was launched 2/17/14 at <a href="http://www.robertrdenton.com">robertrdenton.com</a>.
+It's somewhat lighter (no jquery needed) and tells my story.
+I'm a visual storyteller after all so I'd better be able to tell my own story visually.